swapnilk30/java-developer-notes/Java 8.md

 }
 ```

-### What is the Optional class in Java 8?
+# What is the Optional class in Java 8?

-    The Optional class in Java 8 is a container object that may or may not contain a value.
+- The Optional class in Java 8 is a container object that may or may not contain a value.
-    It is used to avoid null pointer exceptions.
+- **It is used to avoid null pointer exceptions.**

-    If a value is present, isPresent() will return true.
+- If a value is present, isPresent() will return true.
-    get() will return the value otherwise throws NoSuchElementException.
+- get() will return the value otherwise throws **NoSuchElementException**.

 ```java
 /*you might encounter a Null Pointer Exception when you try to invoke a method or access a field on a variable that is null.